-Naturally present in our skin tissues, hyaluronic acid diminishes over time.
-Today, many dietary supplements contain it, and it can also be found in some anti-aging creams.
+Naturally present in our skin tissues, the presence of hyaluronic acid diminishes over time.
+Today, many food supplements contain it, and it can also be found in certain anti-aging creams.
 Here's everything you need to know about hyaluronic acid.

 What exactly is hyaluronic acid?

 Discovered in 1934, hyaluronic acid is a molecule derived from the carbohydrate family.
-Naturally present in skin tissues, it was initially extracted from rooster combs, but this process has now given way to biotechnological synthesis, a safer, less expensive method that offers a better yield.
+Naturally present in skin tissues, it was initially extracted from rooster combs, but this process has now been replaced by biotechnological synthesis, a safer, less expensive, and higher-yielding method.

-Hyaluronic acid preserves the tone and elasticity of your skin and helps combat external aggressors that accelerate the premature aging of our cells.
-The amount of hyaluronic acid in our bodies decreases with age and in response to external aggressors (UV rays, environmental pollution, etc.).
-It is estimated that a child has twice as much hyaluronic acid as a 50-year-old adult.
+Hyaluronic acid preserves the tone and elasticity of your skin and helps combat external aggressions that accelerate the premature aging of our cells.
+The presence of hyaluronic acid in our body decreases with age and in the face of external aggressions (UV, environmental pollution, etc.).
+It is estimated that a child has twice as much as an adult of 50 years old.

-Today, hyaluronic acid is used in cosmetics for its hydrating and plumping properties.
-This humectant is capable of attracting and retaining a large amount of water deep within the skin.
-Furthermore, depending on its molecular weight, hyaluronic acid penetrates the skin to varying depths, and its benefits differ accordingly.
+Today, hyaluronic acid is used in cosmetics for its moisturizing and plumping properties.
+This humectant is capable of attracting and retaining a large amount of water within the skin.
+Moreover, depending on its molecular weight, hyaluronic acid penetrates the skin to varying depths, and its benefits differ.

 What are the benefits of hyaluronic acid for your skin?

-Hyaluronic acid is currently very popular in the formulation of anti-aging cosmetic products.
-However, it would be a shame to consider this active ingredient only for its plumping action, as its range of applications is much broader.
-Indeed, you can use hyaluronic acid to:
+Hyaluronic acid is now widely favored in the formulation of anti-aging cosmetic products.
+Nevertheless, it would be a shame to consider this active ingredient only for its plumping action, as its scope of action is much broader.
+Indeed, you can use hyaluronic acid for:

-- Repair and strengthen the skin barrier: If your epidermis is damaged, bacteria and chemicals can penetrate and easily damage the deeper layers of your skin.
-The first signs of this problem are skin that feels tight, itchy, flaky, or dull.
-By adding hyaluronic acid to your routine, you will restore your epidermis's hydration while strengthening your skin's hydrolipidic film.
+- Repairing and strengthening the skin barrier: If your epidermis is damaged, bacteria and chemicals penetrate and can easily damage the deep layers of your skin.
+The first signs of this problem are skin that feels tight, itchy, peels, or becomes dull.
+By adding hyaluronic acid to your routine, you will restore the hydration of your epidermis while strengthening your skin's hydrolipidic film;

-- Maintaining plump skin: a plumping anti-aging serum formulated with hyaluronic acid helps retain water in the dermis, thus generating the bouncy appearance of the face;
+- Keeping skin plump: An anti-aging plumping serum formulated with hyaluronic acid helps retain water in the dermis, thus giving the face a bouncy appearance;

-- Filling in wrinkles and fine lines: an anti-aging serum formulated with hyaluronic acid is an effective barrier against tissue dehydration.
-Acting on the surface of the skin, it mixes with water to fill the intercellular spaces and skin breaks, responsible for wrinkles and fine lines;
+- Filling in wrinkles and fine lines: An anti-aging serum formulated with hyaluronic acid is an effective barrier against tissue dehydration.
+Acting on the skin's surface, it mixes with water to fill intercellular spaces and skin breaks, which are responsible for wrinkles and fine lines;

-- Promoting healing: applying hyaluronic acid to wounds or damaged tissues helps accelerate skin healing;
+- Promoting healing: Applying hyaluronic acid to wounds or injured tissues accelerates skin healing;

-- To calm and soothe inflammation, superficial burns and irritations of fragile skin;
+- Calming and soothing inflammation, superficial burns, and irritations of delicate skin;

-- To regain elastic and supple skin: like collagen, hyaluronic acid is the ideal ally to reactivate the skin's elasticity and tone.
+- Restoring elastic and supple skin: Like collagen, hyaluronic acid is the ideal ally to reactivate skin elasticity and tone.

 Its dangers

-Hyaluronic acid is safe in most cases, since our body contains it naturally.
+Hyaluronic acid is generally safe, as our body naturally contains it.

-Only hyaluronic acid injections sometimes cause problems, but they are not harmful to your health.
-However, some people may develop allergies following a hyaluronic acid injection.
+Only hyaluronic acid injections sometimes pose a problem, but they do not harm your health.
+Simply, some people may develop allergies after a hyaluronic acid injection.

-In this situation, itching may develop and the skin may become sensitive, sometimes leading to small bruises and redness.
-Fortunately, the problem usually resolves itself naturally after just a few days.
+In this case, itching may develop, and the skin becomes sensitive, sometimes leading to small bruises and redness.
+Fortunately, the problem resolves naturally after only a few days.

 How is hyaluronic acid used?